Skip to content

 Before you begin

-Make sure that you have ok and the AWS CLI installed, and that your Microsoft account has been granted access to one or more AWS accounts.
+Make sure you have ok and the AWS CLI installed, and that your Microsoft account has been granted access to one or more AWS accounts.
 Contact Team Kjøremiljø if you need help with any of this.

 Step 1: Verify browser-based access